-Newark Truck Accident Lawyer
+Newark Truck Accident Attorney

 Truck accidents are monumental life events that devastate victims and their families from the day of the accident to well beyond.
 Regardless of the type or size of a truck, it will be at least double the weight and size of a passenger vehicle.
 Large semi-trucks weigh up to 80,000 pounds fully loaded and a medium-sized car weighs somewhere around 3,500 pounds.
 When a truck and passenger vehicle collide, the increased weight creates a larger force upon impact, resulting in more property damage, more severe injuries, and higher chances of fatality than other types of traffic collisions.

 If you have suffered injuries in a truck accident in Newark or the surrounding area as a result of negligence or intentional harm, New Jersey law permits you to take legal action against the party who caused you harm.
-The Newark personal injury lawyers from Jacoby & Meyers, LLP, are here to assist you in the wake of a truck accident.
+The Newark Truck Accident lawyers from Jacoby & Meyers, LLP, are here to assist you in the wake of a truck accident.
 Contact us today at (973) 643-2707 for a free case evaluation to discuss the details of your accident and injuries, and to help devise the best strategy for your case.

 Jacoby & Meyers, LLP’s Results in Truck Accident Cases